 Not sure how to sign messages?
 Here's an example using Electron Cash:

-- Navigate to View → Show Addresses, then select the Bitcoin Cash address from which you made the payment.
+- Select the Bitcoin Cash address from which you made the payment.

 - Enter the word mullvad in the Message field, then click Sign.